json-schema-org/website/pages/blog/posts/analysis-of-json-schema-defects.md

 Other defects often manifest themselves as ignored keywords.
-Consider the following schema extract (line 614 of [.NET Template](https://json.schemastore.org/template.json)), where `uniqueItems` applies to a string, thus is always ignored, and should have been attached to the upper level:
+Consider the following schema extract (line 614 of [.NET Template](https://json.schemastore.org/template.json)), where `uniqueItems` applies to a string, thus is always ignored on a validated schema, and should have been attached to the upper level:

 ```json
 {